Can you prove today which firmware version is running on which batch of your components – and who programmed them?

 The CRA thinks in lifecycles.
 Products must be kept secure for years – in industrial and automotive applications often for ten to twenty years.
 This means components must not only be available and programmable today, but also in five or ten years, when a new vulnerability is discovered or a customer extends their product lifecycle.

 Secure programming without long-term availability remains piecemeal.
 Long-term storage without documented process and version security likewise.
-Only together do they create a robust lifecycle approach that withstands a CRA audit.
+Only together do they create a robust lifecycle approach that withstands a CRA audit – and that closes the Chain of Trust not just at the point of initial programming, but across the entire product lifecycle.

 Long-term storage at btv technologies